 We can accept one submission per issue cycle (every two months) from any given subscription.
 So if more than one person in your department wants to submit, take turns.

-Subscribers receive extended access to website, weekly “news of the print world” tip-sheets, in addition to six journal issues per year.
+Members receive full access to online content, a bi-weekly electronic newsletter announcing new exhibitions and events, professional opportunities, and other relevant news, in addition to six issues of the journal per year.
 For more information about subscriptions click here.

 Back issues of Art in Print can be purchased through MagCloud.